SkinnyPigeon/TrafficMap/README.md

 # TrafficMap

-A traffic disrption map build with ReactJS and Mapbox GL JS
+A traffic disruption map build with ReactJS and Mapbox GL JS